-So recently as 1744, a similar example of spontaneous combustion occurred in our own country, at Ipswich.
-A fisherman's wife, of the name of Grace Pett, of the parish of St. Clement's, had been in the habit for several years of going down stairs every night, after she was half undressed, to smoke a pipe.
+So recently as 1744 a similar example of spontaneous combustion occurred in our own country at Ipswich.
+A fisherman's wife of the name of Grace Pett, of the parish of St. Clements, had been in the habit for several years of going down stairs every night after she was half-undressed to smoke a pipe.
 She did this on the evening of the 9th of April, 1744.
 Her daughter, who lay in the same bed with her, had fallen asleep, and did not miss her mother till she awaked early in the morning.
-Upon dressing herself, and going down stairs, she found her mother's body lying on the right side, with her head against the grate, and extended over the hearth, with her legs on the deal floor, and appearing like a block of wood burning with a glowing fire without flame.
+Upon dressing herself, and going down stairs, she found her mother's body lying on the right side with her head against the grate, and extended over the hearth with her legs on the deal floor, and appearing like a block of wood burning with a glowing fire without flame.
 Upon quenching the fire with two bowls of water, the neighbours, whom the cries of the daughter had brought in, were almost stifled with the smell.
 The trunk of the unfortunate woman was almost burned to ashes, and appeared like a heap of charcoal covered with white ashes.
 The head, arms, legs, and thighs, were also much burned.
 There was no fire whatever in the grate, and the candle was burned out in the socket of the candlestick, which stood by her.
 The clothes of a child on one side of her, and a paper screen on the other, were untouched; and the deal floor was neither singed nor discoloured.
 It was said that the woman had drunk plentifully of gin overnight in welcoming a daughter who had recently returned from Gibraltar.

-Among the phenomena of the natural world which are related to those of spontaneous combustion, are what have been called the natural firetemples of the Guebres, and the igneous phenomena which are seen in their vicinity.
-The ancient sect of the Guebres or Parsees, distinguished from all other sects as the worshippers of fire, had their origin in Persia; but, being scattered by persecution, they sought an asylum on the shores of India.
-Those who refused to expatriate themselves continued to inhabit the shores of the Caspian Sea, and the cities of Ispahan, Yezd, and Kerman.
-Their great fire-temple, called Attush Kudda, stands in the vicinity of Badku, one of the largest and most commodious ports in the Caspian.
-In the neighbourhood of this town the earth is impregnated with naphtha, an inflammable mineral oil, and the inhabitants have no other fuel, and no other light, but what is derived from this substance.
+Among the phenomena of the natural world which are related to those of spontaneous combustion, are what have been called the natural fire temples of the Guebres, and the igneous phenomena which are seen in their vicinity.
+The ancient sect of the Guebres or Parsees, distinguished from all other sects as the worshippers of fire, had their origin in Parsia; but, being scattered by persecution, they sought an asylum on the shores of India.
+Those who refused to expatriate themselves continued to inhabit the shores of the Caspian Sea, and the cities of Ispahan, Yend, and Kerman.
+Their great fire temple called Attuah